Status messageActive context: patient_care_menu

 - Fearful behavior

-The Family Center outpatient mental health and support services provide treatment for families experiencing:
+The Center for Child and Family Traumatic Stress outpatient mental health and support services provide treatment for families experiencing:

 - Re-integration process into the civilian life